-District 16 Newsletter for Future Life Masters

-Volume 6 Issue 8

-From the Editor

-I hope that all of you are safe and healthy!
-While there are some signs of improvement, I'm thinking that we'll not be holding a significant number of tournaments during the first quarter of 2021.

-Normal flu season is approaching and no one knows for sure how the flu will interact with the coronavirus, but doctors are urging all of us to take the flu vaccine as they are afraid that people with both the flu and Covid 19 will have very high death rates.
-Thus, there is a heightened sense of urgency to have people get flu shots.

-My conclusion is that large gatherings of people will continue to be discouraged through at least the 1st quarter of 2021 and especially of vulnerable populations such as our bridge community.

-It continues to look like online bridge through BBO will be the primary way of playing in sanctioned games for many months.
+Region 9 Newsletter for Future Life Masters Volume 8 Issue 8 From the Editor I hope that all of you are safe and healthy!
+I'm encouraged that the people who are getting Covid have much milder cases and the CDC estimates that 95% of us have some protection against it.
+We continue to have too many people cheating online.
+I want to remind you that once you can see your hand on BBO, NO communication with you partner is allowed.
+BBO chat should be reserved for answering questions your opponents may ask until the hand is over.
+We're getting closer to the launch of EDGAR which is ACBL's active monitoring software to detect cheating.
+I'm optimistic that it will be very effective at detecting cheating and its data will result in a very high rate of convictions.
 I'm interested in your feedback on the newsletter, so please send your comments to paulcuneo@sbcglobal.net.

-Paul Cuneo District 16 Director

-In this Issue

-Better Bridge Habits:

-Anticipate

-Eddie Kantar's Tip:

-Opener bids 2 suits

-Declarer Play:

-Card Combinations

-Demon Defense:

-Third Hand Play

-Better Bidding

-Responding with 4-4 or

-5-5 in majors to 1C or

-!D

-It's the Law:

-Inappropriate

-Communication

-Anticipate
+Paul Cuneo Region 9 Director In this Issue Better Bridge Habits: Anticipate Eddie Kantar's Tip: Opener bids 2 suits Declarer Play: Card Combinations Demon Defense: Third Hand Play Better Bidding Responding with 4-4 or 5-5 in majors to 1C or !D It's the Law: Inappropriate Communication

-Developing good habits at the table is an important part of learning bridge.
+Better Bridge Habits Developing good habits at the table is an important part of learning bridge.
 This month I want to focus on anticipating the play.
 A common example is that you are defending a contract and declarer is running a 5 card suit.
 You follow with your two cards in the suit and watch as partner follows as well.
 You know that declarer will continue to run the suit.
 Have you estimated declarer's distribution and likely number of tricks?
 Partner's?
 Have you planned your 3 discards and the messages you want partner to receive from them?
 Learning to think about these questions early let's you make a planned response, which is always better than just reacting at the time.
 Practice and you'll improve tempo and partnership communications!!!

-Eddie Kantar's Tip

-When partner bids two suits and you have an equal number of cards in each suit, take partner back to the first suit even if it means increasing the level.
+Eddie Kantar's Tip When partner bids two suits and you have an equal number of cards in each suit, take partner back to the first suit even if it means increasing the level.
 Just do it!

-You hold: S- Axxx H-K10x D-Jxx C- xxx

-Partner You 1D 1S 2H ?
+You hold: S- Axxx H-K10x D-Jxx C- xxx Partner You 1D 1S 2H ?